Emotional Counseling

 -

-B. Most people want to enjoy their life more.
+B. Most people want to struggle less & enjoy life more.

 (We want healthy relationships, a sense of holistic integration with the planet, community purpose, belonging, and empowerment.)